Virginia emerging as ground zero in battle for House majority - NewsBreak

 Both Republicans and Democrats point to the very real possibility that bruising GOP primaries in these districts could ultimately benefit Democrats in the general election.

-“If Republicans cannibalize themselves enough, then it could make it easier for Dems to win afterwards,” Cutler said.
+“If Republicans cannibalize themselves enough, then it could make it easier for Dems to win afterward,” Cutler said.

 So far, five Republicans have filed to run in the 2nd District’s primary, while six have declared in the 10th District.
 In the 7th District, six Republicans have filed to run, including state senator and former gubernatorial candidate Amanda Chase (R).